HappyDari/HappyDari/README.md

 I am a Junior Data Scientist from Russia.

-- 👩‍🎓 I am 22 years old, I recently graduated from the university with a degree in Sociology
+- I am 22 years old, I recently graduated from the university with a degree in Sociology

 - 💻 Now I am finishing my education in Big data analytics in Yandex.Practicum

-- 🖱️ During the training, I made a lot of projects, you can see some of them in the profile
+- During the training, I made a lot of projects, you can see some of them in the profile

 - 📖 I take courses in probability theory and algorithms on Stepik, Leetcode, Яндекс.Контест

-- 💵 I worked in various companies, compiled reports, worked in the 1C system, used MS Office
+- I worked in various companies, compiled reports, worked in the 1C system, used MS Office

-- 🦊 I devote all my free time to learning new things in IT, and also taking care of a pet
+- I devote all my free time to learning new things in IT, and also taking care of a pet  :fox_face:

 - 📫  How to reach me: WhatsApp +79136115424 or mail happy130th@gmail.com